kent-thompson/webFRAME/readme.md

-Endpoint URL path scheme: POST all parameters and arguments
+#### Endpoint URL Path Scheme

-Server Rendered URL End-Point WEB Pages website name / controller / action; (action is a method/function that can also represented by a pagename)
+Server Rendered URL End-Point WEB Pages
+Website name / Controller / Action; (action is a method / function that is mapped to a method / fucntion in the controller class)
 example:
 kentthompson.org/user/getUser

 Actions are mapped to a method / function in the controller class.

 ------

-* RESTful * based API path scheme, that ALWAYS returns JSON: (API indicates use of the api controllers and JSON return type ) website name  / api / controller-name / action
+RESTful based API path scheme, that **always** returns JSON: (API indicates use of the api controllers and JSON return type )
+Website name  / api / Controller / action
 example:
 kentthompson.org/api/user/getUser

-+*+ Also handles a Default Home Controller Scheme when used with only a website name and / or with just a page name.
+Also handles a Default Home Controller Scheme when used with only a website name and / or with just a page name.

 Features
 ------------